 Grenade Carb Killa Protein Bars

 Ok, so these are unprocessed and honestly not the best option to have as a regular snack, but two or so per week when you’re dying for a Mars Bar is a decision that is going to change your life.
-After eating the first one you’ll be like “hmm, not feeling it”, but by bar two or three, you’ll get it.
-Mint Chocolate and Fudge Brownie are damn good, but their new Peanut Nutter flavour is out of this world (did I mention that I love peanut butter?).
+Mint Chocolate and Fudge Brownie are good, but their new Peanut Nutter flavour is out of this world (did I mention that I love peanut butter?).
 Better still, microwave it for 5-10 seconds and enjoy that melty, chocolatey pile of goodness.
 You can get them for around £2.50 per bar in Tesco, but I get 12 for £18.99 from Amazon.

 Tea & Coffee

 One minute coffee is bad for you, the next minute it’s great for you.
 God only knows what to believe.
 I don’t like your standard cup of tea (am I really British?), so coffee it is.
-I don’t have sugar and only a little splash of milk, so it’s not too bad for me, and I try to stick to just two cups a day.
-I don’t think the caffeine actually has any effect on my energy levels, but it’s like a hug in a mug, and anything hot will help to wake me up.
+I don’t have sugar and only a little splash of milk so it’s not too bad for me, and I try to stick to just two cups a day.
 Now I know I said I don’t like tea, but the Pukka Vanilla Chai tea is an exception.
-I bought this on a whim, knowing full well that out of all the herbal teas that I’ve tried previously, I didn’t like a single one, but I had a good feeling about this one and I was right.
-I am obsessed!
+I bought this on a whim and love it!
 If it wasn’t so pricey (approx. £2.50 for twenty tea bags), I’d drink more than one per day.
 These aren’t snacks, granted, but they help to keep my stomach happy throughout the day.

 So there you go, my top healthy snacks!
 Try some of these and it’ll change the way you look at food altogether.
 Soon I’m going to write a ‘what I eat in a day’ post, as I know there are a few people who would potentially benefit from a post like that.
 If you have any other posts you’d like to read, comment below or send me a message!